fatastronauts/build-your-own-mint/README.md

 Retrieval String: Name of machine that retrieved data and datetime it was retrieved at.
 Helpful for debugging and seeing last update.
 ```

+Note that I made a few changes that are NOT documented here.
+If anyone ends up using my version of this and wants to know what they are, open an issue and I'll properly document them.

 # Build Your Own Mint

 ## Important Disclaimer